Armenian needlelace: Geographic spread

+Applications

+Armenian lace-making is quite similar to other branches of decorative-applied arts, and its designs share many similarities with khachkar, including the symmetry of their designs, richness and diversity of ornaments, and stylistic unity.

+Tablecloths, curtains, blankets, ribbons of various bochchas, handkerchiefs, headscarves, as well as collars and various household items (comb bowls, button, handkerchief pockets, etc.) were made using lace weaving.
+The "rose" on the forehead, which was a part of head decorations of the Upper Armenia women's costume, is worthy of attention.
+It was woven with a needle, multi-colored silk threads, combined patterns of small flowers and leaves.
+The white, silk lace suspenders with lily patterns of the Cilicia-Armenian women's costume are of interest.
+In Karin (Erzurum), Van, Baghesh, women wove the laces of their foreheads, the edges of yapush, and yazmans.
+In the decoration of the head of the Armenian women's costume of Karin, not only silk threads were used, but also mother-of-pearl laces, which were sometimes woven with gold threads.
+Ribbon-shaped mesh pearl braided laces were hung on the temples and used as necklaces.
+Lace tablecloths and curtains were popular in Shatakh.

 Technique

 The lace is made by tying knots, usually tied onto the previous round of the piece creating small loops of thread onto which the next round of knots can be tied.
 Patterns are created by varying the length of the loops, missing loops from the previous round, adding extra loops and similar.

 When used as an edging the lace can be made directly onto the hem of the fabric being edged.
 When a doily or freeform object (such as the birds and flowers decorating traditional headscarves) is being started a series of loops is tied onto a slip knot which is pulled tight to complete the first round.